YuanWenqing/springboot-support/README.md

 @SpringBootApplication
 @EnableMultiDataSource
 public class XXXApplication {
-  // code..
+  // code...
 }
 ~~~

-In purpose to customize your configuration of multi-datasource, you can change:
+In purpose to specify your configuration of multi-datasource, inside `EnableMultiDataSource` you can change:

 * `location`: location of configuration properties, default `classpath:application.properties`.
 * `prefix`: prefix of configuration, default `multi-datasource.multi`.
-* `loader`: class of loader to load configuration properties, default `DefaultPropertiesLoader`; If some ConfigurationService, like Spring Cloud Config or Aliyun ACM, is in use, change `loader` to a customized loader class implementing `PropertiesLoader` interface to load in your way
+* `loader`: class of loader to load configuration properties, default `DefaultPropertiesLoader`; If some ConfigurationService, like Spring Cloud Config or Aliyun ACM, is in use, change `loader` to a customized loader class implementing `PropertiesLoader` interface to load it in your way.

 ### How To Configure Multi-DataSource?

-Configuration will be parsed by `PropertiesParser`.
+Configuration properties is parsed by `PropertiesParser`.
 As a convention, every item will be treated in a `<prefix>.<name>.<property>` pattern:

 * `prefix`: `prefix` defined in `EnableMultiDataSource`
-* `name`: prefix of bean name for DataSource and JdbcTemplate, thus generating `<name>DataSource` and `<name>JdbcTemplate`
+* `name`: prefix of bean name for DataSource and JdbcTemplate, thus generating bean names in pattern `<name>DataSource` and `<name>JdbcTemplate`
-* `property`: property name in `DataSourceProperties`

-We reuse utilized classes `DataSourceProperties` and `DataSourceBuilder` in SpringBoot to construct `DataSource` and `JdbcTemplate`
+* `property`: property name in `DataSourceProperties`; We reuse utilized classes `DataSourceProperties` and `DataSourceBuilder` in SpringBoot to construct `DataSource` and `JdbcTemplate`

 Example: